systemik/MegaGrid/README.md

 Pick the number of floors (soft limit to 15)

-Start with low floor nuumber (like 1 floor to see how it works)
+Start with low floor number (like 1 floor to see how it works)

 Do not click creation of modifiers at first to ensure you have something workable in terms of computer capacity